QualiChain/knowledge-extraction/README.md

 Run the dockerized file

-### None Docker Versions : To run the varius services.
+### None Docker Versions : To run the variuos services.
 Follow these Instructions
 -----------------------------------------------------------------------

 So far, the run_all.sh script should run all the three services.